Tips for Safer Use

 - Know what you are taking.
 It is important you know what drug you are taking, the strength, and the duration it stays in the body.
 If you are unsure, you may call the Poison Center at 1-800-222-1222.

 - Always use sterile syringes to avoid the transmission of infectious diseases.
-You can obtain syringes from a syringe exchange program (SEP) or without a prescription from your local pharmacy.
+You can obtain syringes from a syringe services program (SSP) or without a prescription from your local pharmacy.
 Visit NC DHHS to find a list of registered SEPs in North Carolina.

 - Always have naloxone on hand in case of an opioid overdose.
 Many SEPs offer naloxone at no charge.
 Remember, you may request naloxone from pharmacies in North Carolina without a prescription.
 However, it may be helpful to call ahead to ensure they have naloxone in stock.